rafael-alcocer-caldera/java-exercises/README.md

 ***

 - SortedOrderedLinearSearch
-    - If the elements of the array are already sorted, then in many cases we don’t have to scan the complete array to see if the element is there in the given array or not.
+    - If the elements of the array are already sorted, then in many cases we donï¿½t have to scan the complete array to see if the element is there in the given array or not.
       - EXPECTED RESULT: We want the index of the data searched.
         - Before sort:
             - NUMS = { 8, 1, 13, 15, 7 }